1 October 2020

 This bootcamp course provides an intensive focus through a thorough and carefully designed weekly training programme, so that the verb forms can become part of your automatic understanding and speech.
 And importantly, the course provides accountability and a robust study routine; they are essential elements when your motivation dips.

-Get our weekly selected verbs to focus on.
-The verbs are the most common and most useful Swedish verbs, especially chosen by us.
+Get weekly selected verbs to focus on.
+The verbs are the most common and most useful Swedish verbs, especially chosen by me.
 The list includes English translation, verb group and a handy checklist so you can tick off every training session during the bootcamp.

 Comprehensive Swedish Verbs Form Guide.
 Everything about verbs, the verb groups and the five main verb forms that you feel too embarrassed to ask about!
 Explanations of grammar jargon, and when to use the verb forms.
 Essential for referencing, reviewing and refreshing.